What's living in your neighborhood?

 Do I need scientific knowledge or experience to participate?

 Nope, although we welcome experts to join us.
 Just bring your mobile device and your powers of observation.
 We use the iNaturalist app to document the plants and animals we find.
-To get started: watch a short iNaturalist tutorial to learn how to make great observations.
+To get started, explore our webpage all about iNaturalist:

 What do I need to bring?

-- Camera: If you plan to take photographs using your phone, bring your mobile device with the iNaturalist app downloaded and account set-up.
-If you prefer to use a different camera, you can use this to photograph need help getting set up, and then add your photos to iNaturalist from a computer when you get home.
+Camera: If you plan to take photographs using your phone or tablet, bring your mobile device with the iNaturalist app downloaded and account set-up.
+If you prefer to use a different camera, you can use this to photograph need help getting set up, and then add your photos to iNaturalist from a computer when you get home (you will need to set up a free online iNaturalist account to do this).

 What data have you already collected?